DIPlib/diplib/src/documentation/design.md

 Thus, the point at which multiple threads are launched is imprecise at best.
-However, what matters here is that, for very small images, we do not start threads and double or worse the time spent on the filtering.
-The old *DIPlib* did not have any such logic, always started threads within the frameworks, and consequently behaved poorly with very small images.
+However, what matters here is that, for very small images, we do not start threads and double or worse the time spent on the filtering. *DIPlib 2* did not have any such logic, always started threads within the frameworks, and consequently behaved poorly with very small images.
 This system is intended to overcome that problem.